Christmas eve, December 24

 - Have dinner together and go to a church service.

-- Go to an evening church service in a denomination you're not familiar with (Christmas Eve is the best time for religious tourism, though obviously if your own church is doing something, make that your first priority).
+- Go to an evening church service in a denomination you're not familiar with (Christmas Eve is the best time for religious tourism, though if your own church is doing something, make that your first priority).
+Obviously, be smart about this in 2020.
+If you don't want to venture out, I'm sure there are a lot of services you can watch online.

 - Set up the nativity scene or decorate the Christmas tree on this night.